How to Adapt your Small Business to Social Distancing

 - Reach out to your customers

 Missing the daily interactions with your customers, how are you to know what they need?
 As your customers directly, “what do you folks need from my business right now?”
 Their feedback is invaluable for a workable crisis strategy that ensures that you’re providing products and services people want.

 - Communicate your plans

 All of your effort to adapt right now is in vain if you don’t let your customers in on them.
 Don’t waste any time communicating these changes to them.
-Social media is a good first shout since many people are stuck at home right now, checking their social media.
+Social media is a good first shout since many people are now stuck at home, checking their social media.
 Post about what’s happening with your business, any new services such as online orders, and any current and upcoming promotions.

 Not everyone uses social media, so make sure to keep all customers updated that have signed up to your email list and browse your website.

-Your exact reopening strategy will depend on your business type and home state, and we recommend you stick within these guidelines.
-Nevertheless, we hope these tips help you ride out the storm or prepare what might be the “new normal.”
+Your exact reopening strategy will depend on your business type and home state, and we recommend you stick to these guidelines.
+Nevertheless, we hope these tips help you ride out the storm or prepare for what might be the “new normal.”

 i also use namecheap for domain purchase and hosting plans.